ryancrideout/Ryan_Machine_Learning/aoe2_stats/README.md

 ## Getting Started

 1. First order of business will be installing the Pipenv environment.
 To accomplish this, you want to be in the `Ryan_Machine_Learning` directory, and then you simply run `pipenv install`.
 This will install the required libraries.
 Note that you'll also need to be on Python version 3.
 2. Then, run `pipenv shell` to activate the virtual environment.
 From here, you'll be able to run Python scripts willy-nilly.
 If you've installed the Database and Django already, then you're done.
 If not, you'll have to do that.
+Note that Django should be installed when you do `pipenv install`.
 3. To install the Database, see the above instructions - `General Database Installation Instructions`.

-TODO: Fill this out more.
-How do we install Django?

 ## Relevant Links